Skip to content

 HIV/AIDS

-HIV is a virus that attacks the immune system and can lead to AIDS, a clinical diagnoses that indicates an advanced stage of HIV.
+HIV is a virus that attacks the immune system and can lead to AIDS, a clinical diagnosis that indicates an advanced stage of HIV.
 HIV may not show symptoms initially.
 Testing is recommended as a part of routine healthcare.

 There is no cure for HIV/AIDS, but antiretroviral (ARV) prescription medications allow people with HIV to live normal, healthy lifespans.
 Consistent ARV use also prevents transmission to others.
 Left untreated, HIV can lead to death.